-NuStar Logistics, L.P. is a wholly owned subsidiary of NuStar Energy L.P.
-(NYSE: NS), a publicly traded master limited partnership organized in 1999 under the laws of the State of Delaware.
-The notes issued by NuStar Logistics will be guaranteed by each of NuStar Energy and NPOP, NuStar Energy's other operating subsidiary partnership.
-NPOP will be released from its guarantee when it no longer guarantees any obligations of NuStar Energy or any of its subsidiaries, including NuStar Logistics, under any bank credit facility or public debt instrument.
-NuStar Energy and its subsidiaries are engaged in the crude oil and refined product transportation, terminalling and storage business and have terminal facilities in 28 U.S. states, the Netherlands Antilles, Canada, Mexico, the Netherlands and the United Kingdom.
-NuStar Energy also purchases certain petroleum products for sale to third parties.
-NuStar Energy's operations are managed by NuStar GP, LLC, a wholly owned subsidiary of NuStar GP Holdings, LLC (NYSE: NSH), a publicly traded Delaware limited liability company that indirectly owns NuStar Energy's 2% general partner interest, an approximate 18.59% limited partner interest and 100% of the incentive distribution rights of NuStar Energy.
+NuStar Logistics is a wholly owned subsidiary of NuStar Energy (NYSE: NS), a publicly traded Delaware limited partnership.
+The notes issued by NuStar Logistics will be guaranteed by each of NuStar Energy and NuPOP, NuStar Energy's other operating subsidiary partnership.
+NuPOP will be released from its guarantee when it no longer guarantees any obligations of NuStar Energy or any of its subsidiaries, including NuStar Logistics, under any bank credit facility or public debt instrument.

+NuStar Energy and its subsidiaries are engaged in the terminalling and storage of petroleum products, the transportation of petroleum products and anhydrous ammonia, and asphalt and fuels marketing.
+We conduct our operations through our wholly owned subsidiaries, primarily NuStar Logistics and NuPOP.
+Our sources of revenue include: